lucashusted/pytrendex/README.md

       If True, and make_index is True, then it plots index.
 Default is true.

 - `kw_list_split`: boolean, optional
-      If True then the max length for kw_list is 20 terms; after that it will split the search by using the "+" option for search terms (which acts as an "or" operator for google trends).
+      If True then the max length for `kw_list` is 20 terms; after that it will split the search by using the "+" option for search terms (which acts as an "or" operator for google trends).
 Highly recommended to keep load down.

+- `benchmark_select`: boolean, optional
+      If True then optimally search over timeframe for best benchmark phrase, see documentation for that function for description of how this is done.
+      If False, then the benchmark will be the first term in the `kw_list`.

 - `slowdown`: boolean, optional
       If True then include time.sleep() at key moments to slow down the index.